Can a worker and union representative agree that the representative will answer all questions put to the worker at a disciplinary hearing?

 No. Section 10 of the Employment Relations Act 1999 sets out what role a representative is permitted to play at a disciplinary hearing.
 The legal position is the same whether the representative is a trade union official or a work colleague.
 The representative is permitted to address the disciplinary hearing to: put the worker's case; sum up that case; and/or respond on the worker's behalf to any view expressed at the hearing.
 The representative is also permitted to confer with the worker during the disciplinary hearing.

-However, the representative has no statutory right to answer questions on the worker's behalf, even if the worker wishes him or her to do so.
-The representative also has no right to address the disciplinary hearing if the employee indicates at the hearing that he or she does not wish the representative to do so.
-In addition, the representative may not use his or her rights to address the hearing and to confer with the worker in a way that prevents the employer explaining its case or any other person at the hearing making his or her contribution.
+However, the representative has no statutory right to answer questions on the worker's behalf, even if the worker wishes them to do so.
+The representative also has no right to address the disciplinary hearing if the employee indicates at the hearing that they do not wish the representative to do so.
+In addition, the representative may not use their rights to address the hearing and to confer with the worker in a way that prevents the employer explaining its case or any other person at the hearing making their contribution.